 2. Watch the Moonlight Manta Ballet in Kona

 Manta rays feature on any scuba diving bucket list, even by day.
-But, as the sun sets on Hawaii’s ‘Big Island’, as many as 30-40 of these majestic giants take center stage in a spectacular underwater acrobatic show.
+But, as the sun sets on Hawaii’s ‘Big Island’, as many as 30 to 40 of these majestic giants take center stage in a spectacular underwater acrobatic show.
 Twisting, turning, frolicking, and dancing among the beams of light, they glide effortlessly between the divers below and the snorkelers above.
 When it comes to outstanding night diving and prime Hawaii marine life, Kona is as good as it gets.

 3. Be Surrounded by Jellyfish in Palau